hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-documentcomposition-intro.md

 - Record or update a clinical document for a patient

-#### Relationship with national and international specifications
+#### Comparison with other national and international specifications

 A resource conforming to this profile:
 - **MAY** be conformant to [Composition (IPS)](http://hl7.org/fhir/uv/ips/StructureDefinition/Composition-uv-ips) if:
-  - Composition.type is 60591-5
+  - Composition.type is `60591-5`
   - patient is supported as Composition.subject.reference
+  - any section
+    - does not supply Section.emptyReason or Section.section
+    - supplies at least one Section.entry with a supported resource type
+    - does not supply unsupported resource types in Section.entry
-  - a medications section is supplied with Section.code 10160-0, has at least one section.entry with a supported resource type, and does not include unsupported resource types
+  - a medications section is supplied with Section.code `10160-0`
-  - an allergies section is supplied with Section.code 48765-2, has at least one section.entry with a supported resource type, and does not include unsupported resource types
+  - an allergies section is supplied with Section.code `48765-2`
-  - a problems section is supplied with Section.code 11450-4, has at least one section.entry with a supported resource type, and does not include unsupported resource types
+  - a problems section is supplied with Section.code `11450-4`

 No equivalent International Patient Access or US Core profile.